GoogleChrome/chrome-extensions-samples/api-samples/downloads/download_links/README.md

 # chrome.downloads - Download Links

-A sample that demonstrates how to use the [`chrome.downloads`](https://developer.chrome.com/docs/extensions/reference/downloads) API to download links visible on the active page.
+This sample demonstrates using the [`chrome.downloads`](https://developer.chrome.com/docs/extensions/reference/downloads) API to download links visible on the active page.

 ## Overview

-In this sample, all available links on the active page will be listed in the popup.
-The [`chrome.downloads.download`](https://developer.chrome.com/docs/extensions/reference/downloads/#method-download) method is used to download all selected links.
+This sample lists all available links from the active page in a popup.
+The [`chrome.downloads.download()`](https://developer.chrome.com/docs/extensions/reference/downloads/#method-download) method is used to download all selected links.

 ## Running this extension